 - 14. A proportion of the funding is to be devolved to Hampshire County Council with the Director of Public Health taking lead responsibility for delivering a local problem profile for Hampshire and a local response plan for Hampshire setting out how partners will work together to address the drivers off serious violence with a focus on young people affected by knife crime.
 The problem profile is being prepared by Public Health and Police analysts which will be the basis for the longer-term response plan.
-A group of lead officers across partner agencies has been established to prepare the local response plan led by the Director of Public Health, and includes Hampshire Constabulary, Children's Services, Trading Standards, the Youth Offending Team, Clinical community safety partners.
+A group of lead officers across partner agencies has been established to prepare the local response plan led by the Director of Public Health, and includes Hampshire Constabulary, Children's Services, Trading Standards, the Youth Offending Team, Clinical Commissioning Groups, the Community Rehabilitation Company and local community safety partners.
 The Plan is to be agreed by the HCSSG by the end of February 2020. - 15.
-This will be a "public health approach" to serious violence and will draw on the Director of Public Health's Annual Report on Serious Violence agreed by Cabinet in October 2019 link to report. - 16.
+This will be a "public health approach" to serious violence and will draw on the Director of Public Health's Annual Report on Serious Violence agreed by Cabinet in October 2019. - 16.
 An element of revenue funding for 2019/20 is available for interventions in the current financial year and an evidence-based allocation plan for 2019/20 has been prepared and submitted to the Office of the Police and Crime Commissioner centred around established work including awareness raising in schools, training of front-line staff, youth crime prevention, trauma-based family support services and work with vulnerable young people in pupil referral units and other settings including those at risk of exploitation from county lines gangs.
 These proposals are based on an initial assessment of the risk factors for vulnerable children and those affected by knife crime.
 It will support the on-going multi-agency work of the Youth Offending Team (YOT), the Supporting Families Programme and children's safeguarding services including the Willow Team focused on child exploitation. - 17.
+The 2019/20 plan for serious violence includes an allocation of £24,598 to be made available to fund local community projects of up to £4,750.
+To enable this element of the funding to be distributed to local projects, the Director of Adult's Health and Care, in consultation with Executive Members, has taken a decision to establish a small grant scheme which will be managed by the Director of Public Health.
+Cabinet is asked to endorse the action of the Director of Adults Health and Care in establishing this initial grant scheme which enables an element of the 2019/20 VRU funding to be allocated to community projects. - 18.
 This response plan will complement work led by Hampshire Constabulary which has also received additional resources to address serious violence.

 The Police are using these resources to operate additional hotspot patrols, increase intelligence and investigative capacity and capability, and to purchase equipment and technology.
-An element of the additional resources is being directed towards preventative interventions which will complement the VRU interventions including work in targeted schools with teachers, school leaders and pupils, participatory budgeting with local communities, and workshops in local youth hubs. - 18.
-The Hampshire Strategic Assessment and the Hampshire County Agreement for Community Safety will be updated to reflect these arrangements prior to finalisation.
+An element of the additional resources is being directed towards preventative interventions which will complement the VRU interventions including work in targeted schools with teachers, school leaders and pupils, participatory budgeting with local communities, and workshops in local youth hubs.

+19. The Hampshire Strategic Assessment and the Hampshire County Agreement for Community Safety will be updated to reflect these arrangements prior to finalisation.